-Incoming fuel from the owner installed gasoline water separator and filter is pumped through the inlet fuel filter into the fuel module by the electric fuel pump.
-The fuel is cooled as it circulates through the fuel module and then is pumped by the electric fuel pump to the high-pressure pump module and to the secondary fuel filter.
+Incoming fuel from the water separator filter is drawn through the inlet fuel filter into the fuel module by the electric lift pump.
+The fuel is cooled as it circulates through the fuel module and is then pumped by the electric lift pump to the high-pressure pump module.
+The high-pressure fuel is then delivered to the secondary fuel filter.
 The fuel passes to the fuel rail and is delivered (under pressure) to the fuel injectors.

-The engine fuel system should be primed (a procedure that bleeds the air out) at the initial commissioning of the unit, each time the fuel system is serviced, and once a season to ensure any air that may have accumulated in the system is removed.
+The engine fuel system should be primed (a procedure that bleeds the air out) at the initial commissioning of the unit, each time the fuel system is serviced, and once a season to ensure air has been removed from the system.
 See 4.6 How to Bleed the Fuel System.